Mwaniki-maina/Portfolio/readme.md

 # 🛠️ Stephen Maina Portfolio

-Welcome to my portfolio!
-I'm a passionate and detail-oriented System Administrator with hands-on experience in managing IT infrastructure, automating tasks, and ensuring system reliability and security.
-This repository showcases some of my key projects, scripts, and configurations that reflect my technical skills and problem-solving mindset.
+Hello!
+I'm a dedicated and detail-oriented System Administrator with hands-on experience in managing, securing, and optimizing enterprise IT infrastructure.
+I specialize in system automation, network administration, server management, and ensuring high availability and security across complex environments.

+This portfolio highlights key projects, custom scripts, configuration templates, and solutions I've developed to streamline operations, enhance system reliability, and resolve real-world technical challenges.
+Each project reflects my commitment to efficiency, scalability, and continuous learning in the ever-evolving world of IT.

+Whether it's automating repetitive tasks, troubleshooting critical system issues, or implementing robust security practices, I strive to deliver reliable and future-ready solutions.

+Feel free to explore my work—and don’t hesitate to reach out if you’d like to collaborate or discuss opportunities!
 ---

 ## 📂 Projects